 Actually, all of our household vehicles are (the motorcycle, jeep, and hatchback).
 Along with the pile-up of house work/repairs that I need to do, I’ll probably be spending all of my free time until my post-doc runs out in July working on those (as well as job apps).
 Since I also need to catch up on daddy-daughter time, I’ll be bringing the girls in to help out.
 They’ve done this before and are generally REALLY interested and excited for about 10 to 20 minutes.

 Then they wander off.
 Now that I’ve taught them how to play Bloody Knuckles, though, they come back pretty quickly.
-I have no idea why that game has caught on, but they love smashing my fist with theirs.
+I have no idea why that game has caught on, but they love smashing my fist.

 Anyways, one of the many things I needed to do on my jeep was replace the hub assembly.
 Badly.
 It was trashed.